Trigis/Maze-project/Maze-project/README.md

 - Basic of Trigonometry
 - HTML5 Canvas

-### Tutorial
+### Maze-project
 Click in this [link](https://github.com/Trigis/Maze-project/tree/main) to access the Maze-project  .
 This Maze-project  is in the Wiki page of this repository.

 ### Contributing

-If you wants to contribute for this tutorial, suggest some fix, found something wrong or contribute to this project, please, open an issue in this repository and I will analyze it with great pleasure.
+If you wants to contribute for this Maze-project, suggest some fix, found something wrong or contribute to this project, please, open an issue in this repository and I will analyze it with great pleasure.
 Thanks!